jubishop/tony/README.md

 ### Tony::Static

-To utilize this functionality, first, add [`Tony::Static`](https://github.com/jubishop/tony/blob/master/lib/tony/static.rb) to your Rack `config.ru` file as a middleware, and optionally passing it the file location of all public assets (it defaults to the `public` folder)
+To utilize this functionality, first, add [`Tony::Static`](https://github.com/jubishop/tony/blob/master/lib/tony/static.rb) to your Rack `config.ru` file as a middleware, optionally passing it the file location of all public assets (it defaults to the `public` folder)

 ```ruby
 # In config.ru